 Looking for personal-finance books that actually help?
-Here are approachable picks and how to use them.
+Here are the personal finance books I always recommend.

-For me, one book pushed me to make the decision to pay off over $150k in student loans in only 16 months.
-These books will help you make meaningful progress to meet all of your personal finance goals, whether it's to massively increase your income with side hustles or to pay off massive amounts of debt with a low income (I've been there!).
+I read multiple personal finance books before make the decision to pay off over $150k in student loans in only 16 months.
+These are books the top books that will help you make meaningful progress to meet all of your personal finance goals, whether it's to massively increase your income with side hustles or to pay off massive amounts of debt with a low income (I've been there!).

 This post will go over the best personal finance books for you and your financial goals, no matter what they are.
 Genius tips for massive financial success lurk in these pages!